-RGI scientists and graduate students are exploring the feasibility of combining anticancer drugs with nuclear export signal (NES) inhibitors for treating chemo-resistant ovarian cancer.
+RGI scientists and graduate students are exploring the feasibility of combining anticancer drugs with MDM2 inhibitors, epigenetic modifiers, and nuclear export signal (NES) inhibitors for treating chemo-resistant ovarian cancer.
 The researchers are conducting experiments with drug-resistant ovarian cancer cells obtained from England.